-- There is limited food service, a school store, and vending machines
+- There is limited food service and vending machines.

 Students attending Orchard View are in need of a non-traditional setting that is responsive to a diverse range of adolescence issues.
 Students who attend Orchard View represent a diverse population of learners with various strengths and abilities.
 Any high school student in the Wappingers Central School District who is interested in attending Orchard View should speak to their current high school counselor to learn about the application process.

 All students at Orchard View participate in Empowerment Academy.
 Through the Academy, students are able to learn various skills that encourage critical thinking, accountability, and team building.
 Our Faculty serves as advisors to all students and meets regularly throughout the school year.